alexsilva/django-elfinder2/README.rst

-dango-elfinder - Django connector for elFinder
+django-elfinder - Django connector for elFinder
 ==============================================

 django-elfinder provides a Django-based connector for `elFinder`_, a